FredericGariepy/LighthouseLabs/PKM/W2/D5/project/[STEP 1].md

 5. Add related vulnerabilties (search MITRE, CVE , NVD)
 6. Calculate(vuln + asset SIL) to get CVSS Scores

-Goals:
-- Created a list of assets owned by the Big Dog organization and their vulnerabilities.
-- Decided on the risk each discovered vulnerability might pose to the Big Dog organization and prioritized them.
-- Discussed your findings and decisions in a small group.
-- Completed the research for case study Cat Scan II
-- Understood the process of discovering asset vulnerabilities and how to rate & prioritize risks

 ---

 1. Assets + OS/Software versions